 Grapefruit Rosé Mimosas

-- 60 fluid ounces grapefruit juice, chilled and strained of pulp
+- 7½ cups grapefruit juice, (or 60 ounces) chilled and strained of pulp

 - Pour 1 to 2 ounces rosé (depending on size of glass used) and top it off with as much grapefruit juice as desired!